Global Leadership Forecast 2021

 How Do Leaders Want to Learn?

-Leaders say they want outside coaching and development assignments, followed by assessment and formal training, to most help them grow their skills outside of day-to-day work.
+Leaders say they want outside coaching and developmental assignments, followed by assessment and formal training, to most help them grow their skills outside of day-to-day work.

 What Burnout Means for Retention